 Corrections of SRF for GOES-14/15 Imagers

-During the Post-Launch Science Tests (PLT) of GOES-14 and GOES-15, NOAA reported biases for Imager band-3 (6.5 µm), based on the GSICS GEO-LEO inter-calibration analysis.
+During the Post-Launch Science Tests (PLT) of GOES-14 and GOES-15, NOAA reported biases for Imager band 3 (6.5 µm), based on the GSICS GEO-LEO inter-calibration analysis.
 The bias, in terms of brightness temperature (Tb), was +0.99 K for GOES-14 and +2.12 K for GOES-15 (Table 4.17, column 3).
-Biases of −0.50 K and +0.76 K were also found for Imager band-6 (13.3 µm) of GOES-14/15, respectively, which are within the specified accuracy requirement of 1 K.
+Biases of −0.50 K and +0.76 K were also found for Imager band 6 (13.3 µm) of GOES-14/15, respectively, which are within the specified accuracy requirement of 1 K.

-In response, ITT Industries, the instrument vendor, re-analyzed the pre-flight instrument calibration data and revised the SRF, which were released as Rev. H. The radiometric calibration accuracy with Rev. H SRF was then evaluated using the simulated earth radiance as described in Wu and Yu (2011).
+In response, ITT Industries, the instrument vendor, re-analyzed the pre-flight instrument calibration data and revised the SRF, which was released as Rev. H. The radiometric calibration accuracy with the Rev. H SRF was then evaluated using the simulated earth radiance as described in Wu and Yu (2011).
 Re-evaluation confirmed that Rev. H substantially reduced the bias, yet a residual bias of up to 1 K remained.
 While meeting (marginally for some bands) the instrument specification of 1 K, the bias can be attributed to uncertainty in the SRF (Wu et al. 2009).
 Therefore it was recommended to further correct the ITT Rev. H SRF by shifting the SRF (Wu and Yu 2011).
-The SRF of the shifted Rev. H SRF, together with the original Rev. G SRF for GOES-14/15 band-3 and band-6 are plotted at Figure 4.32.
-These shifted SRF were implemented on 5 August 2011 for both GOES-14 and GOES-15.
+The SRF of the shifted Rev. H SRF, together with the original Rev. G SRF for GOES-14/15 band 3 and band 6 are plotted in Figure 4.32.
+These shifted SRFs were implemented on 5 August 2011 for both GOES-14 and GOES-15.